Who We Are

 We do however share your data with the following categories of companies as an essential part of being able to provide our services to you:

-- Professional service providers such as marketing agencies, advertising partners, Feefo review site and website hosts, which help us run our business.
+Professional service providers such as marketing agencies, advertising partners, Trustpilot review sites and website hosts, which help us run our business.

 If you have consented, we will send you marketing messages by email and post, to keep you up to date with what we are doing, the latest trends and new products.